 Sanjay is a co-founding partner of Unlock Venture Partners, an early stage venture capital firm focused on investing in tech companies in Seattle and Los Angeles.
 Sanjay has demonstrated successes in diverse arenas, including M&A banking on Wall Street (Salomon Smith Barney), entertainment and digital media in Hollywood (Gemstar-TV Guide), and technology in Silicon Valley (Covad Communications).
 Apart from being an executive at mid-size and large cap public companies, Sanjay also has broad experience with private technology startups (as a co-founder/investor/advisor/operator) and has successfully completed the sale of the last three companies he has worked at, including the public sale of Gemstar-TV Guide in 2008.

 Sanjay currently serves on the board of the Price Center for Entrepreneurship and Innovation at UCLA Anderson; he holds a BA in Economics from Cornell University and an MBA in Finance from UCLA Anderson.

 DR. RALPH LEVINSON

 Dr. Levinson has spent the past 26 years teaching, researching and practicing medicine at UCLA.
-He is a board member of the Jules Stein Eye Institute's Clinical Research Center and has published extensively and won numerous awards in his field of Ophthalmology.
+He is a health Sciences Professor of Ophthalmology at UCLA and has published extensively and won numerous awards in his field of Ophthalmology.

 He grew up in New York City and was a physician's assistant in internal medicine and family practice in New Mexico before entering medical school at the University of New Mexico.
 His research interests include the immunogenetics and mechanisms of uveitis, as well as clinical studies of uveitis.
-He is a board member of the Jules Stein Eye Institute's Clinical Research Center, which was created to provide support services to individuals engaged in patient-based research.
+When Dr. Levinson is not teaching medicine, researching or mentoring young health care professionals, he and his wife Susan travel exploring historic and cultural sites.